ggandor/lightspeed.nvim/README.md

 safe_labels = {}
 ```

-These disable the two most obtrusive automagic features, while you can still
+These disable the two most obtrusive automagic features (jumping to unique
-enjoy Lightspeed's unique advantage of making the labels visible right as you
+characters, and to the first 2-character match), while you can still enjoy
-type.
+Lightspeed's unique advantage of making the labels visible right as you type.

 ### Keymaps